 Graduation ceremony, National Museum of Australia, Canberra

 Aboriginal Memorial, National Gallery of Australia, Canberra

 Conservation visit, National Gallery of Australia, Canberra

 Fellows with staff at the Pitt Rivers Museum, Oxford University

 Reception for the 2016 Encounters fellows at Australia House, London

 The 12-week program offers hands-on engagement across an eight-month period and includes significant blocks of time spent in Canberra, Sydney and the United Kingdom as well as in the fellows’ communities.
-The program runs from April to November 2019.
+The 2019 program ran from April to November.

 The program is built around three core themes: collections, capabilities and connections.